Cristiano642/MoviesAPI/README.md

 The result was a simple but functional website that allows the user to search for movies and see the name, the poster and the year of each one.
 The user can also click on any movie to see more information from IMDB, such as the synopsis, the cast, the director, the genre, the duration and the rating.

+# How to use

+To see my page, you can simply access the link:

 https://moviefinder-sgd6.onrender.com/